Disclosure: This post may contain affiliate links.

 For my Easter feast, I decided to cook their spiral-sliced ham, which was wayyyyy less intimidating than I anticipated.
 I simply placed it in the roasting pan it came in, filled the pan with a bit of water, covered the ham with foil and cooked the ham for about 45 minutes in the oven.
 That’s.
 It.
 It was so, so good, or as my mom said, “this ham is really tasty!”

-For my sides, I made my roasted carrots with lemon yogurt sauce and farro (can easily made vegan if you use dairy free yogurt OR omit the yogurt all together), my pesto smashed potatoes (completely vegan on their own), and my date and parmesan kale salad (omit the cheese for a vegan-friendly salad).
+For my sides, I made my roasted carrots with lemon yogurt sauce and farro (can easily made vegan if you use dairy free yogurt OR omit the yogurt all together), my pesto smashed potatoes (completely vegan on their own), and my kale salad (omit the cheese for a vegan-friendly salad).
 Needless to say, my brother was quite pleased with the selection, as was my whole family, really.